Protirus/OneMinuteWith/interviews/MikeGibson.md

 #### What do you enjoy doing when you are not at work?

 Running.
-Playing by the sea on the beach or in the skatepark with the kids.
+Playing by the sea on the beach or in the skatepark with my kids.

 <br/>

-### If a movie of your life were to be made, what would the soundtrack be?
+#### If a movie of your life were to be made, what would the soundtrack be?

 Beasty Boys -> Happy Mondays -> Rachmaninoff -> EDM -> Any Indy BUT Oasis -> Anything played on ZZZ -> An unhealthy addiction to Spotify peppered with Disney played at some un-holy speed.